wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

                             # If the switch to not remove groups is not set, remove the groups for each Subscription also
                             if (!$ExcludeGroupRemoval) {

-                                # Get, tag and identify the group for the subscription
+                                # Identify the group for the subscription
-                                $SubscriptionGroups = Get-WTAADSubscriptionGroup
+                                $SubscriptionGroup = $null
-                                $TaggedSubscriptionGroups = Invoke-WTPropertyTagging -Tags $Tag -QueryResponse $SubscriptionGroups -PropertyToTag $PropertyToTag
-                                $SubscriptionGroups = $TaggedSubscriptionGroups | Where-Object {
+                                $SubscriptionGroup = $TaggedSubscriptionGroups | Where-Object {
                                     $_.$Tag -eq $SubscriptionSkuPartNumber
                                 }

-                                # Unique groups
-                                $SubscriptionGroups = $SubscriptionGroups | Sort-Object -Unique

-                                # If there are ids, pass all groups, which will perform a check and remove only subscription groups
+                                # If there is a group, pass the id which will perform a check and remove only subscription groups
-                                if ($SubscriptionGroups) {
+                                if ($SubscriptionGroup) {

                                     # Remove group (licences should no longer be assigned to deleted subscriptions)
-                                    Remove-WTAADSubscriptionGroup @Parameters -IDs $SubscriptionGroups.id
+                                    Remove-WTAADSubscriptionGroup @Parameters -IDs $SubscriptionGroup.id

-                                    # Path to group config
-                                    $GroupsPath = $Path + "\..\Groups"

                                     # Remove group config
-                                    foreach ($SubscriptionGroup in $SubscriptionGroups) {
                                     Remove-Item -Path "$GroupsPath\$($SubscriptionGroup.displayName).json"
-                                    }
                                 }
                             }
                         }